gazebosim/gz-transport/docs/services/services.rst

 service is hidden.
 The discovery layer of the library is in charge of discovering and keeping and updated list of services available.

-In this tutorial, one node will be the service provider that offers an *echo* service, whereas the other node will be the service consumer requesting an *echo* call.
+In the next tutorial, one node will be the service provider that offers an *echo* service, whereas the other node will be the service consumer requesting an *echo* call.